Summary

 As student groups are working, walk around checking in with the groups to make sure their raps, songs, or chants accurately and appropriately represent the event that they chose.

 Groups will perform their chant, rap, or song for the class.
-Groups after the performance may wish to explain some of their lyrics to the class and how the lyrics refer to the event they chose.
+After the performance, groups may wish to explain some of their lyrics to the class and how the lyrics refer to the event they chose.

-After the groups' performance, groups can turn in their written rap, chant, or song lyrics.
+After each group’s' performance, groups can turn in their written rap, chant, or song lyrics.

 Evaluate